 Pea protein which is used in plant-based foods such as burgers, is currently under threat with droughts and wet harvests impacting on both the global price and availability.

-The new eco-friendly factory will be built on Naylor Farms land at Low Fulney Farm Spalding.
+The new eco-friendly factory has planning permission to build on Naylor Farms land at Low Fulney Farm Spalding.